codingminecraft/StreamMinecraftClone/README.md

 # Generating Projects

-First clone this repository.
+First we will clone this repository.
 Create a new directory where you would like your project to live.
 For example I'll create a directory called `MyCoolProject`.
 Open a command prompt in this directory and execute:

 ```bat
 git clone https://github.com/ambrosiogabe/opengl-template-cpp ./
 ```

-Then type in:
+Then we will pull all our dependencies and create the file structure for our project.
+Type in:

 ```bat
 build.bat create MyCoolProject
 ```

 where `MyCoolProject` is the name of your project.
-Then run:
+Finally we will build the actual project files using premake.
+Type in:

 ```bat
 build.bat vs2019